xenith-studios/ataxia/README.md

 ## About

-Ataxia is a modern MUD engine written in Rust and Go.
+Ataxia is a modern MUD/MUSH engine written in Rust and Go.
 It utilizes Lua for commands and game logic.
 It uses separate processes for the game engine (written in Rust) and network proxy (written in Go).

-PLEASE NOTE THAT CURRENTLY THERE IS VERY LITTLE CODE WRITTEN.
+PLEASE NOTE THAT CURRENTLY THERE IS VERY LITTLE CODE/FEATURES WRITTEN.

 ### Planned Features

 The separate process model allows Ataxia to support the following features:

 - Reload the engine process without disconnecting players.
 Avoids common "copyover/hotboot" hacks.
+  - Adds the ability to rollback players to a previous version of code if needed
-- The proxy can support various different communication technologies such as:
+- The proxy can support various different communication protocols such as:
-  - telnet
+  - telnet (with or without tls)
   - ssh
   - websockets (to enable an HTML client)
-- Allows the network proxy to present a unified front-end to allow connecting to multiple backend game engines:
+- Allows the network proxy to present a unified front-end to allow connecting to multiple backend game engines through a single connection/port:
   - Live game
-  - Building server
-  - Test game for feature/bug testing
+  - Test game (for feature/bug testing)
+  - Building interface
+  - Admin interface
+- The network proxy will manage the account and login/permissions system:
+  - Allows granting permissions (building interface, test access) on a per-account basis
+  - Allows tying multiple characters to a single account/login
+- If you really want to, you can run the network proxy on a different server than the game engine

 ## Install

 ### Dependencies

 First, install Rust.
-The game engine is written to work with Rust 1.24, but it should work with most 1.x versions.
+The game engine is written to work with Rust 1.27 and Rust 2018 edition, but it should work with most 1.x versions.
 See: https://www.rust-lang.org/

 Next, install Go.
-The network proxy is written to work with Go 1.9, but it should work with most 1.x versions.
+The network proxy is written to work with Go 1.10, but it should work with most 1.x versions.
 See: https://golang.org/

 You will also want to install Dep, Go's upcoming dependency management tool.